Make sure this part fits

 Posted by ChevyPartsGiant Specialist

-See expert answers on similar Power Steering Hose
+See vehicle specific detailed answers for this Power Steering Hose

 Q:

-What should be done after installing the drain pan for the 2004 GMC Sierra 1500?
+What should be removed after disconnecting the energy storage box for the 2004 GMC Sierra 1500?
 Posted by Customer

 A: